 When it comes to what ingredients you need to look for, you need acne-fighting acids like salicylic acid.
 “This beta hydroxy acid removes excess oil from the skin and exfoliates dead cells that block the pores,” says Zeichner.

-Cleansers like the Cosrx Salicylic Acid Daily Gentle Cleanser, which has 0.5% salicylic acid, can help remove dirt and oil.
+Cleansers like the Hanskin Pore Cleansing Oil [BHA], which has salicylic acid, can help remove dirt and oil.

 Just make sure you don’t go overboard with acids, since there is such a thing as over-exfoliating your skin.